 This can make or break family photos in my opinion.
 Look for a background that fits your style.
 Great ideas for locations are local parks, bridges, forests, walking trails, apple farms, pumpkin farms, in front of a barn, in a field or at a farm.
 I also love more urban photos too!
 The options are endless!

-This year we were lucky enough to know someone who’s grandma has a barn on her property!
+This year we were lucky enough to know someone whose grandma has a barn on her property!
 We invaded their property (with permission!) for about an hour and we ended up with some of the best memories and photos!
-Always be sure to get permission before you go onto someone’s property.
+Always be sure to get permission before you go onto someone's property.

 The Best Lighting and Time to Take Outdoor Family Photos